extension/homepage/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 == Changelog ==

+= 1.6.1 =

+Fixed: PHP warning message on WooCommerce cart page
+Fixed: Better compatibility with WooCommerce 2.6.x :-)

+= 1.6 =

+* Fixed: do not block product list item clicks if ad blocker is enabled
+* Fixed: only track product clicks in product lists if link points to the product detail page URL
+* Fixed: PHP warning in backlogs 'Undefined variable: gtm4wp_options'
+* Added: product variation support in WooCommerce integration (enhanced ecommerce implementations should add the GTM event gtm4wp.changeDetailViewEEC to the ecommerce event trigger)
+* Updated: better WooCommerce 3.0 compatibility

 = 1.5.1 =

 Fixed: clicks on products in product list pages redirected to undefined URLs with some themes.